BU-CS320/Spring-2019/assignments/week2/README.md

 To get the assignment run ```git pull upstream master``` in your homework directory.

-## Note that the test have not yet been posted
+## Note that the tests have not yet been completed yet

 ## Submit (similar to [week1](../week1))
 1. run the tests by running ```cabal test```